nzb-tuxxx/Onleiharr/README.md

 Onleiharr provides a set of tools to automate monitoring, notification, and renting of media from the Onleihe website.

 ## Overview
-Onleiharr allows users to monitor specific URLs on the Onleihe website, receive notifications when new media is available, and automatically rent media based on predefined keywords.
+Onleiharr allows users to monitor specific URLs on the Onleihe website, receive notifications when new media is available, and automatically rent or reserve media based on predefined keywords.

 ## Features
 - **Automatic Login**: Logs in to the Onleihe website using the provided credentials.
 - **URL Monitoring**: Continuously checks specified URLs for new media.
 - **Notifications**: Sends notifications for new media availability using Apprise.
-- **Automatic Renting**: Rents media based on titles specified in `auto_rent_keywords.txt`.
+- **Automatic Renting**: Rent or reserve media based on titles specified in `auto_rent_keywords.txt`.

 ## Installation and Setup
 1. Install the required Python packages: